micmejia/bible-dump/NKJV/Judges/Judg 20.md

 Now besides Benjamin, the men of Israel numbered four hundred thousand men who drew the sword; all of these _were_ men of war.

 ###### 18
-Then the children of Israel arose and went up to [^b]the house of God to inquire of God.
+Then the children of Israel arose and went up to the house of God to inquire of God.
 They said, "Which of us shall go up first to battle against the children of Benjamin?"
 The Lord said, "Judah first!"

 ###### 19
 So the children of Israel rose in the morning and encamped against Gibeah.